 Reducing The Trigger Pull Weight Makes me a Better Shooter, Well so Does Training:

-The last point I would make is that most anyone who does not have some sort of physical disability, has enough strength to pull a 5.5lb trigger, and the difference in a 5.5lb to 3 or 3.5 lb is not producing such an overwhelming benefit as to offset the potential problems it could cause.
-Instead of believing that merely reducing the pull weight of your trigger will turn you into a world competition shooter, get out to the range and train with the gear you have.
+The last point I would make is that most anyone who does not have some sort of physical disability has enough strength to pull a 5.5lb trigger, and the difference in a 5.5lb to 3 or 3.5 lb is not producing such an overwhelming benefit as to offset the potential problems it could cause.
+Instead of reducing the pull weight of your trigger, get out to the range and train with the gear you have.
 Learn how your gear functions and you will become a far more efficient shooter with practice, than just changing out gear.

-Remember that, many companies that produce aftermarket triggers or connectors that reduce pull weight will sell them with an advisement stating the trigger is designed for competition use only.
+It's important to note that many companies who produce aftermarket triggers or connectors that reduce pull weight will sell them with an advisement stating the trigger is designed for competition use only.
 In other words, these companies transfer the liability to you, and if questioned in court, will indicate that they never intended their product to be used in a self-defense pistol.

 Be Able To Back-Up Your Decisions:

-Any modification you make to your firearm, make sure you can articulate why you needed to make the modification.
+Make sure you can articulate why you needed to make the modification to your firearm.
 Being able to explain exactly why the modification makes the gun safer for you to use, and thus ultimately safer to the general public can help the jury understand why what you did was responsible and not reckless.